-In Chinese consumer eyes, the internet & e-commerce are great.
-It allows them to do researches about your brand/alcohol and ordering your products without having to leave their house and with much better prices than physical stores and more choices.
+In Chinese consumers’ eyes, the internet & e-commerce are great.
+It allows them to do research about your brand/alcohol and order your products without having to leave their house and with much better prices than physical stores and more choices.

 55% of Chinese alcohol consumers have started to order liquor online and young consumers plan to buy more alcohol products via the Internet.
-Because it’s so easy, cross border e-commerce platforms offer a wide range of choice, and that’s Chinese consumers are looking for.
+Because it’s so easy, cross-border e-commerce platforms offer a wide range of choices, and that’s what Chinese consumers are looking for.

 Crossborder E-commerce Platforms: The keys to selling your Imported Spirits in China

 The Chinese market is a very specific market.
 It doesn’t work as your domestic market.
 If you want to succeed in this very competitive market, follow our advice!

 China has the particularity to have the most connected population in the world.
 Chinese peoples spend an average of 3h each day surfing on their smartphones.
 They like to follow brands they have an interest in.
 It’s also the case for beers and liquors brands which are more and more consumers and appreciated by Chinese consumers in general (young and old consumers).
 Liquor brands and retailers should increase their digital marketing in China, including placing online ads and engaging with consumers on the social media platforms they used.
-Keep this in mind: 80% of Chinese consumers age 20-39 go online every day.
+Keep this in mind: 80% of Chinese consumers aged 20-39 go online every day.

 Foreign brands are loved by consumers, it’s your competitive advantage.
 Use it!
 If you want to get started in the e-commerce adventure in China, three solutions are available for you :

 The E-commerce Giant Platforms in China

-If you are a luxury beer or liquor brand or a premium beer or liquor brand, you can try to sell on Tmall and JD because the 2 platforms want to keep a high ranking and only offer to their consumer’s famous brands and quality products.
+If you are a luxury beer or liquor brand or a premium beer or liquor brand, you can try to sell on Tmall and JD because the 2 platforms want to keep a high ranking and only offer their consumers famous brands and quality products.
 That’s why they are so selective.
-If you are not very famous yet, the Wechat store is also good because it’s a bit more accessible for beginners on the beers and liquors market.
+If you are not very famous yet, the Wechat store is also good because it’s a bit more accessible for beginners in the beers and liquors market.

 - The 3rd Party E-commerce